Vibrant vlita! Quick, easy and so very good!

 Regardless of what you will top your vlita with, do so only right before serving them.
 Otherwise, the acid in your vinegar or lemon juice will change the colour your vlita.

 Freezing vlita is a great way to enjoy this green even in the fall and winter months.
 Drain them well after cooking and freeze them in serving size portions in well sealed freezer bags.
-When you are ready to eat them simply drop the frozen greens into a pot of boiling water (remove from freezer bag) and cook until they are heated through.
+When you are ready to eat them, defrost them, and simply drop the greens into a pot of boiling water (remove from freezer bag) and cook until they are heated through.

 Although vlita are great as their own meal, they are also very often served with bakaliaro and skordalia (cod and garlic mashed potato spread).
 You may want to do this too one day!